abetkin/rektest/README.md

 # Metrics

-To run the application and to drop into iex shell:
+To run the application and drop into iex shell:

 ```iex -S mix run```